E-commerce messaging experience

 - Integration with other systems

-Create an on-demand experience that allows users to not adapt to a new interface
+Users should not have to adapt to a new interface

 Creating the experience